adamsanaglo/pulp_deb/pulp-dev/README.md

    ```
    Where "123" is the Issue number.
    If an issue is really not necessary you can append "[noissue]" to the end of your commit issue.
-1. Create a patch for our pulp image by doing `./make-patch.sh <number> <project>`.
-1. Reference it in the Dockerfile, rebuild, and test.
-1. If upstream main has sufficiently diverged from the version we're using then you may have to
-   cherry-pick your commit to a different branch that is based on the release we're using, and
-   make the patch from there instead.
-1. Once you're happy with the change, push the branch based on `main` to your github fork.
-1. File a PR requesting to merge branch into upstream `main`.
+1. Push the branch to your github fork and file a PR to merge branch into upstream `main`.